fansalon/TEspeX/README.md

     * launch 40 different jobs (named: job_0, job_1, .., job_40)
     * when all the jobs have finished the cleanup.py job is automatically launched and all the output files are merged together

-When all is done you should have in your ```--out``` folder: 5 files (cleanup_job.oXXX, TE_transc_reference.fa, TE_transc_reference.fai and the 2 output files mapping_stats_total.txt and outfile_total.txt) and 3 directories (index/, mappings/ and tmp/).
+When all is done you should have in your ```--out``` folder: slurm output files and 4 output files (TE_transc_reference.fa, TE_transc_reference.fai and the 2 output files mapping_stats_total.txt and outfile_total.txt) and 3 directories (index/, mappings/ and tmp/).
 In the mappings/ directory there is one directory for each fq/fq.gz analyzed containing all the temporary output files.